The benefits of pet therapy

 Benefits of pet therapy for dementia patients

-Pet therapy has fantastic effects on a person with dementia due to the calming nature of animals.
+Pet therapy can have fantastic effects on a person with dementia due to the calming nature of animals.

-Animals can be quite soothing and can help a person with dementia communicate, speak and articulate themselves better when they are feeling comfortable.
+Animals can be quite soothing and can help a person with dementia communicate and articulate themselves better when they are feeling comfortable.

 An animal also encourages a person with dementia to express themselves through non-verbal communication and action

-Backing up the benefits of pet therapy, a 2020 Australian study found that dog assisted therapy seemed to have a positive effect on recipients, including improving the baseline depression scores in residents.
+Backing up the benefits of pet therapy, Australian researchers found that dog-assisted therapy seemed to have a positive effect on study participants, including improving the baseline depression scores in residents.

 Pet therapy can fit in with personal care goals